eminwux/sbsh/README.md

 # 🚂 sbsh - tty supervisor

-sbsh is a terminal supervisor that manages persistent sessions.
+sbsh is a terminal supervisor that manages persistent terminal sessions.
-Each session is an independent, long-lived environment that continues running even when no supervisor is attached.
-Supervisors can attach to existing sessions, create new ones, observe activity, or send input and commands through an API.
+Each terminal is an independent, long-lived environment that continues running even when no supervisor is attached.
+Supervisors can attach to existing terminals, create new ones, observe activity, or send input and commands through an API.

 sbsh gives terminals persistence, structure, and visibility without changing how programs run inside them.
 It separates the session (the living environment) from the supervisor (the controller), allowing both humans and programs to interact with terminals in a durable and programmable way.

 ## Features

 - Persistent terminal sessions that survive disconnects and supervisor restarts
-- Profiles that define how sessions are launched, including commands, environment variables, and policies.
+- Profiles that define how terminals are launched, including commands, environment variables, and policies.
 See [examples/profiles/local.yaml](examples/profiles/local.yaml).
 - Session discovery and reattachment to resume work without losing state
 - Multiple supervisors or API clients can connect to the same session concurrently
 - Structured logs and metadata for every session, making state and history easy to inspect